Everything You Need To Know About the Flex Modification Program

 Do You Need Legal Assistance?

 You are working against the clock the minute you miss a mortgage payment.
-There are many time limits that are part of the foreclosure process, and if you make the wrong decision or fail to act properly, you could lose your home.
+Many time limits are part of the foreclosure process, and if you make the wrong decision or fail to act properly, you could lose your home.

 Working with an attorney enables you to stay aware of what is happening with your foreclosure and allows you to see all your options.
 The Flex Modification Program is only one option, and it may not be the best one for you.
 Your lawyer can help you to determine if it is or what else might be better for your situation.